bruno-camara/Pokedex-SOLID/README.md

 # About the Project
 The project is a Pokedex constructed using SOLID principles.
 It uses the oficial Pokemon API and also a Local SQL Database (path: sujet_TP/ressources/pokemondatabase.sqlite).

+The directions to this project are in the following file: /sujet_TP/sujet.md

 The main file of the project is called Pokedex and its path is PokedexProject/src/main/java.

 After cloning this repository, if you have a Java environment on your machine, you can directly run the commands.